tsesliuk/simplerecipe.info/wp-content/plugins/recipepress-reloaded/readme.txt

 == Changelog ==

+= 0.7.6 =
+* Taxonomy cloud widget
+* Redux-Framework is now pulled in as a dependency.
+Keeping it up to date is much easier this way.
+* Fixed a bug in excerpt view.
+= 0.7.5 =
+* improved layout engine
+* several bugfixes
+= 0.7.4 =
+* added an option to hide recipes from homepage
+* fixed a problem of RPR interfering with other plugins = 0.7.3 =
+* button for the editor to include shortcodes
+* exclude ingredients like 'salt' and 'pepper' from ingredient listings
+* completely refurbished settings page
+* media buttons for description and notes sections
+* fixing a bug affecting attachment pages
+= 0.7.2 =
+* fixed a bug affecting foreign post types
+= 0.7.1 =
+* completly recoded function for querying recipes
 = 0.7.0 =
 * proper excerpts for recipes
 * templates can define the look & feel of excerpts